 A. In order to become a firefighter in Montana (consortium departments only), you will need to successfully participate in (pass) the Montana Firefighters’ Testing Consortium (MFFTC) process.
 Your name must be on the current year’s eligibility list to be considered for employment as an entry level firefighter

 Q. What is the Montana Firefighters’ Testing Consortium?

 A. We are a group of fire departments that conducts testing each year in June for entry level firefighters interesting in employment with any of the departments belonging to the consortium.

 Q. Which fire departments participate in the MFFTC?

-A. Big Sky, Billings, Bozeman, Butte, Central Valley (Belgrade area), Great Falls, Helena, Lockwood, Miles City, Missoula, & Missoula Rural
+A. Big Sky, Billings, Bozeman, Butte, Central Valley (Belgrade area), Great Falls, Havre, Helena, Miles City, Missoula, & Missoula Rural